nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

       #.
 Take note of the certificate ARN, as it will be required later.
       #.
 Download the `Amazon Root CA 1`_ PEM file as :file:`ca-cert.pem`.
       #.
 Provision the certificates and private key at runtime to the Mbed TLS stack.
-         This is achieved by placing the PEM files into a :file:`certs/` subdirectory and ensuring the :kconfig:option:`CONFIG_AWS_IOT_PROVISION_CERTIFICATES` Kconfig option is enabled.
+         This is achieved by placing the PEM files into a :file:`certs/` subdirectory and ensuring the :kconfig:option:`CONFIG_MQTT_HELPER_PROVISION_CERTIFICATES` Kconfig option is enabled.
-         For more information, refer to the :ref:`aws_iot` sample as well as the :kconfig:option:`CONFIG_AWS_IOT_CERTIFICATES_FILE` Kconfig option.
+         For more information, refer to the :ref:`aws_iot` sample as well as the :kconfig:option:`CONFIG_MQTT_HELPER_CERTIFICATES_FILE` Kconfig option.

 .. rst-class:: numbered-step